Eyre Crabbe: Military career

 Crabbe led his battalion to Pretoria and on to the border with Portuguese East Africa at Koomati Poort but their hopes of returning to England with Field Marshal Lord Roberts in November 1900 were dashed.
 Instead they were sent from Transvaal to Cape Colony to prevent De Wet entering the Cape.
 When the character of the war changed in early 1901 to that of blockhouses, concentration camps, and mobile columns against Boer guerillas, Crabbe became commander of a mobile column, not rejoining his battalion till March 1902.
 His mobile column had dangerous brushes with Fouche in May and with Kritzinger in July 1901, and led the forces which defeated and killed Van der Merwe in September and Hildebrand in November.
-Following the end of the war in June 1902, he was relieved of his command of the 3rd battalion and placed on half-pay on 6 July 1902, with a brevet promotion to colonel from the same date.
+Following the end of the war in May 1902, he was relieved of his command of the 3rd Grenadier Guards and placed on half-pay on 6 July 1902, with a brevet promotion to colonel from the same date.
 He returned to England on the SS Carisbrook Castle in late July, landing at Southampton the following month.
 For his services Crabbe was appointed a Companion of the Order of the Bath (CB) in the April 1901 South Africa Honours list (the award was dated to 29 November 1900), and he received the actual decoration after his return, from King Edward VII at Buckingham Palace on 24 October 1902.

-Later the same year, Crabbe was appointed Assistant Quartermaster General (AGMG) of the 1st Army Corps at Aldershot, with the substantive rank of colonel from 2 November 1902.
-In May 1903 he became Chief Staff Officer of 4th Army Corps also at Aldershot.
+Later the same year, Crabbe was appointed assistant quartermaster general (AGMG) of the 1st Army Corps at Aldershot, with the substantive rank of colonel from 2 November 1902.
+In May 1903 he became chief staff officer of the 4th Army Corps also at Aldershot.

 He died suddenly of a heart attack soon after arriving for work on 8 March 1905, aged only 52.